KISMET-INC/pets_connect/NOTES.md

 - Added a number to the URL route
 - Checked if URL route is not zero implying an active image is available
 - Targeted that modal in the dom using the url and loaded even before page load to bypass reload flash

+# Wish I Had Done Differently
+- Mapped out the responsive wireframe design before building the project
+  - It proved difficult to make responsive after architeture is already built without responsiveness in mind